-Goldman Sachs 10,000 Small Businesses is a program for small businesses that links learning to action.
+Goldman Sachs 10,000 Small Businesses is a program for that links learning to action.
 Through the program, participants gain practical skills in topics such as negotiation, marketing, and employee management that can be immediately put to action.
 The program also provides tools and professional support to develop a strategic and customized growth plan, allowing the business owners to take their businesses to the next level.
-In partnership with Morgan State University and the Community College of Baltimore County, Johns Hopkins will serve as the host site for the Baltimore program, which will include three (3) cohorts annually of 30-40 business owners.
+In partnership with Morgan State University and the Community College of Baltimore County, Johns Hopkins will serve as the host site for the Baltimore program, which will include three (3) cohorts annually.

-This position leads efforts to engage with 10,000 Small Businesses leaders and alumni.
-This position will work closely with the 10,000 Small Businesses Business Program Manager and reports to the Director of Economic Inclusion, as well as the outreach and recruitment team to ensure that alumni and leaders are able to achieve the program outcomes of job creation and revenue generation.
+This position leads efforts to engage with 10,000 Small Businesses alumni.
+This position will work closely with the 10KSB Baltimore Partners, including but not limited to, Babson College, Morgan State University and the Community College of Baltimore County, as well as program funders to ensure that alumni are able to achieve the program desired outcomes of job creation and revenue generation.
 The position will require the execution of new and ongoing measurement and evaluation processes for the program; and the successful coordination among the program’s multiple external partners.
-The Alumni Manager will need to manage multiple databases to track and report out on the progress of a growing pool of 10,000 Small Businesses alumni.
-The program currently has an alumni pool of approximately 160 alumni, with a projected increase of 120 annually.
+The Alumni Manager will need to manage multiple databases and to track and report out on the progress of a growing pool of 10,000 Small Business alumni.
+The program currently has an alumni pool of approximately two hundred (200) alumni, with a projected increase of ninety (90) annually.

-As the position involves considerable work and issues of a sensitive and confidential nature, the successful candidate must demonstrate careful judgment, a high level of discretion and the ability to work independently.
-The successful candidate will be a skilled communicator and network/community builder in person and through social media.
-The successful candidate will have a proven track record for successful relationship management, flexibility to adapt to a dynamic and ever growing program, and background community liaising and small business resources.
-The successful candidate will work effectively with Johns Hopkins University staff, external partners, and small business owners.
+As the position involves considerable work across issues of sensitive and confidential nature, the successful candidate must demonstrate careful judgment, a high level of discretion and the ability to work independently prioritizing requests and workload The successful candidate will be a skilled communicator; have a proven track record of successful relationship management; and work effectively with Johns Hopkins University staff, external partners, and small business owners.
+This position reports into the Business Program Manager.

-The Alumni Manager will work collaboratively with the local consortium of 10,000 Small Businesses education partners in Baltimore to manage and execute the alumni component of the program.
+The Alumni Manager will work collaboratively with education partners in Baltimore to manage and execute the alumni component of the program.
 The mission of the program is to create a community of active alumni through meaningful engagement and increased opportunities for revenue growth and job creation that will encourage alumni to become self-sustained.

-The specific duties of the Alumni Manager include:
+The specific duties of the Alumni Manager include, but are not limited to:

 Serve as the main liaison to program graduates in order to identify and respond to needs and fulfill the mission of the overall alumni program